sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>glew</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The OpenGL Extension Wrangler Library
+Short desc    : The OpenGL Extension Wrangler Library
 URL          : http://glew.sourceforge.net
-Лицензия     : BSD and MIT
+License      : BSD and MIT
-Описание     : The OpenGL Extension Wrangler Library (GLEW) is a cross-platform C/C++
+Descript     : The OpenGL Extension Wrangler Library (GLEW) is a cross-platform C/C++
              : extension loading library.
 GLEW provides efficient run-time mechanisms for
              : determining which OpenGL extensions are supported on the target platform.
              : OpenGL core and extension functionality is exposed in a single header file.